 Upon submission of a student's abstract, faculty will receive an email to approve and/or edit the submission.
 Below are instructions to assist the process.

-Author and sponsor names, project title and abstract will be published in the Celebration program booklet.
+Author and sponsor names, project title and abstract will be published as submitted in the Celebration program booklet.
 Careful editing is required.
 We strongly suggest that applicants contact the prospective primary faculty sponsor for assistance with crafting a title and abstract.
 We also suggest that applicants run the abstract and title through a spell-check and language program to ensure correct spelling and grammar.
 All editing must occur before the project is approved for publication in the Celebration program booklet.

 Abstracts are limited to 100 words.
 Here is a sample abstract.